Information Technology Services

 Delete emails from unknown addresses

-When in doubt about the legitimacy of a request,do not respond or submit information to the email or the textf.
-If available, use a reliable source to find the contact number such as your membership card or the company’s official website, to ollow up by using one of two safety protocols: log onto the website directly by typing the main address in your browser or call the company on the phone and verify.
+When in doubt about the legitimacy of a request, do not respond or submit information to the email or the text.
+If available, use a reliable source to find the contact number, such as your membership card or the company’s official website, to follow up by using one of two safety protocols: log onto the website directly by typing the main address in your browser, or call the company on the phone and verify.

 If you do fall victim to a phishing scam

-Reset related password(s) immediately including a secondary or recovery email accounts.
-If you suspect that your George Mason account has been compromised, contact ITS Support at 703-993-8870 or use Live Chat so ITS can assist.
+Reset related password(s) immediately, including a secondary or recovery email account.
+If you suspect that your George Mason account has been compromised, contact ITS Support at 703-993-8870 or use Live Chat to request assistance.